Automated HDR real estate photography processing multiple images with AI-powered editing

 The reference pipeline for an automated HDR service

-A production-grade automated HDR real estate photography pipeline is eight stages.
+A production-grade real estate photo editing pipeline is eight stages, shown in Figure 1 above.
 Get any of them wrong and the output either looks plastic or arrives too slow to matter.

 Accept uploads from a web UI, a Dropbox folder, a Lightroom plugin, or an API.
 Auto-group brackets by EXIF timestamp (frames within a 5-second window, same focal length, shutter speed varying) and capture GPS/address hints for listing metadata.
-Typical throughput target: 1,000 images ingested per minute across the fleet.
+A typical throughput target is 1,000 images ingested per minute across the fleet.

 Stage 2 — Alignment

-Run feature-based alignment (ORB or SIFT) on downscaled versions of each bracket; apply the resulting homography back to full-res frames.
+Run feature-based alignment (ORB or SIFT) on downscaled versions of each bracket, then apply the resulting homography back to full-res frames.
 For handheld sequences, fall back to an ECC refinement pass.
-Reject frames with >4 pixels of residual misalignment and flag the set for manual review.
+Reject frames with more than 4 pixels of residual misalignment and flag the set for manual review.

-Stage 4 — Radiance map & tone mapping
+Stage 4 — Radiance map and tone mapping

-Debevec’s algorithm recovers a 32-bit radiance map from the aligned brackets.
+The Debevec and Malik algorithm recovers a 32-bit radiance map from the aligned brackets.
 Then tone-map to 8-bit for web delivery.
 Reinhard (global) and Mantiuk ’08 (local) consistently test best for real-estate realism; Drago and Fattal lean theatrical.
-Modern SaaS stacks run a learned tone mapper — typically a small U-Net trained on professionally edited pairs — which delivers more consistent saturation and contrast than classical operators.
+Modern SaaS stacks run a learned tone mapper, typically a small U-Net trained on professionally edited pairs, which holds saturation and contrast steadier than classical operators.

 Stage 5 — Window pulls and sky

 Segment the window regions (DeepLabV3+ or SAM, fine-tuned on interiors), pull exposure from the darkest bracket only in those regions, and blend with a feathered mask.
-Optionally replace overcast skies using a time-of-day-consistent library.
-FTC and MLS-level compliance varies by state — verify that sky swapping is disclosed where required.
+Optionally replace overcast skies from a time-of-day-consistent library.
+FTC and MLS-level compliance varies by state, so verify that sky swapping is disclosed where required.

 Stage 6 — Color, lens, and perspective correction